-The patient bears partial weight for one week after surgery with progression to full weight at one week.
-Range of motion is allowed.
+The patient is allowed to bear full weight and is allowed to extend the knee.
+Bending may be restricted initially.
 The knee is uncomfortable for several days.
 Exercises will be given for the patient to do at home when they are in the Recovery room.
 These should be started the day after surgery and be done daily until clinic follow-up in 1-2 weeks.
 Recovery can be slow and, although many patients recover in a few weeks, most patients will require 3 months to notice a significant improvement.
 Swelling is common and may last for up to six weeks.
 It can be managed by icing the knee several times each day (20 minutes each time), using a compressive wrap (ACE), and taking an anti-inflammatory medication (Advil, Aleve, etc.).